Avoid Last-Minute Surprises

 Discover issues before they become negotiation leverage for buyers, or reasons for them to walk away.

-Set a realistic asking price that reflects your home’s true condition, preventing "11th-hour" price drops.
+Set a realistic asking price that reflects your home's true condition, preventing late-stage price drops.

 Control the narrative.
 Decide whether to repair issues on your timeline or disclose them upfront to build immediate buyer trust.